JiriBilek/ESP_ATMod/README.md

 ### **AT+CIPSSLCERT - Load, Query or Delete TLS CA Certificate**

 Load, query or delete CA certificate for TLS certificate chain verification.
-ONly one certificate at a time can be loaded.
+Only one certificate at a time can be loaded.
 The certificate must be in PEM structure.
+After a successful connection, the certificate is checked and is no longer needed for this connection.

 **Syntax:**